422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 ## Section II: UnRunPE

 UnRunPE is a proof-of-concept (PoC) tool that was created for the purposes of applying API monitoring theory to practice.
-It aims to create a chosen executable file as a suspended process into which a DLL will be injected to hook specific functions utilised by a process hollowing technique.
+It aims to create a chosen executable file as a suspended process into which a DLL will be injected to hook specific functions utilised by the process hollowing technique.

+### Code Injection Detection

 From the code injection primer, the process hollowing method was described with the following WinAPI call chain:

 1. `CreateProcess`
 2. `NtUnmapViewOfSection`